MDI-TokyoTech/Sparsity-Enhanced_Multilayered_Non-Convex_Regularization_with_Epigraphical_Relaxation/README.md

 ## How to use

 **1) Prepare test images**
- - Place image files in the /images directory.
+ - Place image files in the `/images` directory.
  - Example: [The Berkeley Segmentation Dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/)

 **2) Setting parameters**
  - Set the path to target image files
  - Set the strength of noise
- - Adjust the regularization parameter
+ - Adjust the regularization parameters
-   - Details for each parameter are provided in the comments.
+   - Details for each parameter are explained in the code comments and the referenced paper.

 **3) Run demo_*.m**
  - image denoising: